Semiconductors entering earnings season: 30 stocks, 6 layers — what the order books say before Q2 results

 What not to chase at these levels

-The five categories that look like AI plays but carry more risk than the multiples compensate for:
+Categories that look like AI plays but carry more risk than the multiples compensate for:

 - Pure-play AI software without semi exposure — multiples expanded with no structural silicon moat.
-Different risk profile entirely.

 - China-listed semis ADRs (SMIC, etc.) — SMIC's ADRs were withdrawn from OTCQX on January 31, 2026 following a November 2025 executive order.
 Listing risk is real.